wyhwong/CATBOT/README.md

 analyze: "Start a text plus statistical analysis on targeted cryptocurrencies."
 ```

-Due to the time constraint on development, currently only the following targets are supported:
+Due to the time constraint on development, currently, only the following targets are supported:
 - BTCUSDT
 - ETHUSDT
 - BNBUSDT